The Weirdest, Wackiest Fall Festivals Around the Country

 You know what’s better than just a couple sheep?
 1,500 of them.
 Which is what you’ll get at the culmination of the Trailing of the Sheep festival in southwest Idaho, when the herds tromp through main street Ketchum on their annual migration.
 Other activities on the flocktacular festival’s roster: a sheep jam, sheep storytelling, sheepdog trials, a Q&A with sheep ranchers, tons of farm-to-table dinners, and plenty of wooly fare for purchase.
 Come ready to get cozy.

 Apparently the sport of wife carrying began in Finland, sparked by a legend where a robber would steal both food and women from the towns he pillaged.
 Naturally, we have adopted this and turned it into an extreme sport.
-The 22nd Annual North American Wife Carrying Championship tasks competitors with carrying their significant others through a dry and muddy 278-yard obstacle course, either fireman-style (over the shoulder), piggyback, or the most popular: the Estonian Carry (flipped upside-down with legs around the runner’s shoulders).
-Pro-tip: it helps to have a partner with heft.
+The 23rd Annual North American Wife Carrying Championship tasks competitors with carrying their significant others through a dry and muddy 278-yard obstacle course, either fireman-style (over the shoulder), piggyback, or the most popular: the Estonian Carry (flipped upside-down with legs around the runner’s shoulders).
+If you’re in it to win, it helps to have a partner with heft.
 The winning team scores the wife's weight in beer and five times her weight in cash.

 Clayton, New York